Industry

 Customer Service

-If your customer service solution involves automation, Short Codes are going to be the right solution for you.
+If your customer service solution involves automation, short codes are going to be the right solution for you.
 They allow you to set up automated interactions between customers and your application, for example, sending out important updates or connecting them to proper documentation.

 Ease of use

-Short Codes take longer to set up because service providers require a thorough screening process to make sure that your company’s traffic is legit.
-While a long set up time can be frustrating, the wait is necessary because this process is what guarantees you infinite throughput.
 Once your service provider is familiar with your traffic, they are never going to mark your messages as spam and will never stop your messages from being sent.
-Leasing a Short Code can be a complicated process on your own, but SignalWire’s platform makes acquiring and connecting your Short Code as easy as possible with the help of our outstanding support team and easy to use APIs.
+Leasing a short code can be a complicated process on your own, but SignalWire’s platform makes acquiring and connecting your short code as easy as possible with the help of our outstanding support team and easy-to-use SMS APIs.

 Cost

-Because of the extensive screening process, and because there are fewer numbers available, Short Codes cost more to own.
+Because of the extensive screening process, and because there are fewer numbers available, short codes cost more to own.
 These costs are constant throughout every provider and are priced at an industry standard.
 While nobody enjoys spending money, most people hate spam (including us) and we appreciate that this process keeps our channels clean.
-This pricing and these screening measures allow us as users to control what SMS content is allowed in our inboxes and prevents an overrun of unsolicited advertisements like we’ve seen with email and robocalling.

 Even with the higher price point, at SignalWire we believe that communication is a right of the modern age.
-Our Short Code messaging offering remains the lowest you can find in the industry and will continue to be so.
+Our short code messaging offering remains the lowest you can find in the industry and will continue to be so.